 Iqbal in developing his ego philosophy assimilated some of the dynamic teachings of Rumi.
 According to Vahid (1976), in analyzing Rumi's influence on Iqbal, some parallelism can be drawn between these two mystic-poets.
-The following will be some of the similarities highlighted by Vahid:
+The following are some of the similarities highlighted by Vahid:

-a) Their admiration for a life of ceaseless endeavour.
+- a) Their admiration for a life of ceaseless endeavour,

-- b) Mysticism.
+- b) Mysticism,

-- c) Faith in love
+- Faith in love, c)

-- d) Conception of God.
+- Conception of God, d)

-- e) Free-will.
+- e) Free-will,

-- f) Creative Evolution.
+- Creative Evolution, and f)

-- g) Production of Perfect or Ideal Man (Vahid, 1976: 95).
+- Production of Perfect or Ideal Man g)

-Reading Rumi's Mathnavi also in a way inspired Iqbal in producing poetical works like Asrar-i-Khudi, Rumuz-i- Bekhudi and Javid Namah.
+Reading Rumi's Mathnavi inspired Iqbal in producing poetical works like Asrar-i-Khudi, Rumuz-i- Bekhudi and Javid Namah.
 He had also claimed that it was Rumi who appeared in his dream and asked him to write the Asrar-i-Khudi.
 In the art of poetry, both Rumi and Iqbal had many similarities.
 Some of the similarities that can be traced are the following:

-- a) They are both fond of introducing fables and apologues. - b) Both quote extracts from the verses of the Qur'an. - c) Both achieve dramatic effect by the use of dialogues. - d) Both show admiration for the two Persian poets, Sanai and Attar (Vahid, 1976: 94).
+- They are both fond of introducing fables and apologues. a) - Both quote extracts from the verses of the Qur'an. b) - Both achieve dramatic effect by the use of dialogues. c)

+Both show admiration for the two Persian poets, Sanai d) and Attar.19

-According to Vahid (1976), Iqbal as a modern Muslim philosopher discovered in the mathnavi of Rumi a great deal of information and issues already mentioned in it long before the scholars and philosophers in the West started their quest to look for answers pertaining to questions on human nature, his existence and his survival on earth.
+According to Vahid (1976), Iqbal as a modern Muslim philosopher discovered in the mathnavi a great deal of information and issues already mentioned in it long before the scholars and philosophers in the West started their quest to look for answers pertaining to questions on human nature and human existence survival on earth.
 Vahid's (1976) exact words on this point are: